AlhassanMousa/climate-change-api/README.md

 # climate-change-api

-you can find the API published on rapidapi.com here on https://rapidapi.com/AlhassanMousa/api/climate-api1
+you can use and test the API published on RapidAPI Hub here on https://rapidapi.com/AlhassanMousa/api/climate-api1